Precious Metals

 When most people talk generally about IRAs, they’re probably referring to a Traditional IRA.
 This is the default IRA type that most people will be setting up when they open up an IRA account for the first time.

-Traditional IRAs invest using pre-tax dollars, and taxes are only paid on your investments when you take a distribution.
+Traditional IRAs are purchased with pre-tax dollars, and taxes are only paid on when you take a distribution.
 That means all of your capital gains and dividends can accrue tax-free as long as your IRA is open.

 Traditional IRAs offer many benefits, and if your income is below certain thresholds, your IRA contributions may even be tax-deductible, which can reduce your current income tax liability.